 Of all reading skills in the early grades, building reading fluency is THE most important, and most teachers make working on fluency a top priority.
 However, sometimes we have children who struggle to catch on.
 In today’s post, I’m going to use a poetry set I’m sharing with you to talk about how I work on fluency using my favorite poems and partner plays.

 With each poem you use (or any new text really), it’s important to pull from it words you feel will be challenging to read or unfamiliar.
 For some, a brief introduction may be sufficient if the word is not a high utility word.
 With words that you know will be beneficial in writing or conversation, take more time to develop full understanding and recognition.

-REREAD FOR DIFFERENT PURPOSES
+REREAD POETRY FOR DIFFERENT PURPOSES TO BUILD FLUENCY

 Close reading is not just for passages and picture books.
 We can closely read poetry too, and by this, I mean revisit with a different purpose in mind.
 Below, you’ll find a list of ways you can work in rereading: